 Here’s the breakdown of what makes up Vitamin B complex and why it matters so much.

 Vitamin B complex list

 B1 helps the body to create new and healthy cells all the time.
 This is obviously important to your overall development and ability to function properly.
 This particular vitamin not only strengthens the immune system, but helps to protect it at all times.
-It can help to reduce stress and improve mental health.
+It can help you to reduce stress and improve your mental health.
 You will also find that B1 can help to break down simple carbohydrates that can actually work against your health if you eat them too often or in too large of amounts.

 B2 is so important as it offers the same properties as antioxidants.
 This means that it goes after free radicals that develop within the body.
 This helps to prevent cancer in the future, but also helps to fight the signs of ageing.
 It has been found that this one vitamin may help with preventing heart disease, and it may ensure that you are getting proper oxygen all throughout the body.